keithhetrick/Syrup-Documentation/02-Interaction-Design.md

 - **Function**: Steps through the signal path with timed highlights.
 - **Interaction**: Click to start; auto-advances with in-graph and mini-map pointers.
 - **Feedback**: Pointers follow the active nodes; selection and focus animate per step; double-click or reset clears tour.
+- **Implementation**: Tour is a sequenced command queue; cache/restore node/edge styles, dim non-path nodes, and drive both main/minimap selections from the same dataset.

 ### A/B Compare Buttons